 Japanese citrus is one of the major reasons against producing your own which would require several other ingredients that range in quality although the main complication is the citrus.
 Oh, and it will not have the shelf life of a bottled product and is perishable.

-The primary components of a ponzu are vegan ingredients (soybeans, wheat, kelp, rice, and citrus) since Japan was a vegan country for upwards of 1,200 years.
+The primary components of a ponzu are vegan ingredients (soybeans, wheat, kelp, rice, and citrus) since Japan was a vegetarian/pescatarian country for upwards of 1,200 years.

-The pescatarian components are a dried/smoked and fermented skipjack tuna which is used throughout Japanese cuisine like miso soup.
+The pescatarian components are a dried/smoked and fermented skipjack tuna which is used throughout Japanese cuisine like miso soup (it is a base stock combined with konbu/kelp).

 The primary components of a ponzu: